2019 World Surf League: Rip Curl Pro Bells Beach

-The Rip Curl Pro Bells Beach was held from April 17–27, at Bells Beach in Victoria, Australia.
+The Rip Curl Pro Bells Beach was held from 17–27 April, at Bells Beach in Victoria, Australia.
 Courtney Conologue (USA) won the event, defeating Malia Manuel (Hawaii) in the final.

 Corona Bali Protected

-The Corona Bali Protected was held in Bali, Indonesia from the 13–25 May.
+The Corona Bali Protected was held in Bali, Indonesia from 13–25 May.
 Stephanie Gilmore (Australia) won the event, defeating Sally Fitzgibbons (Australia) with a score of 16.83.

 Margaret River Pro

-The 2019 Margaret River Pro was held at Margaret River Main Break, in Western Australia, from the 29 May- 9 June.
+The 2019 Margaret River Pro was held at Margaret River Main Break, in Western Australia, from 29 May- 9 June.
 Lakey Peterson (Australia) won the event, defeating Tatiana Weston Webb (Brazil) in the final.

 Oi Rio Pro

-The Oi Rio Pro took place in Saquarema, Rio De Janeiro from the 20–28 June 2019.
+The Oi Rio Pro took place in Saquarema, Rio De Janeiro from 20–28 June 2019.
 Sally Fitzgibbons (Australia) won this event, defeating Carissa Moore (Hawaii) in the final.

 Corona Open J-Bay

-The Corona Open J-Bay was held from the 9–22 July at Jefferys Bay, South Africa.
+The Corona Open J-Bay was held from 9–22 July at Jefferys Bay, South Africa.
 Carissa Moore (Hawaii) defeated Lakey Peterson (USA) in the final to win the event.

 Freshwater Pro

-The Freshwater Pro was held from the 19–21 September at the Surf Ranch, in Lemoore, California.
+The Freshwater Pro was held from 19–21 September at the Surf Ranch, in Lemoore, California.
 Lakey Peterson (USA) was the winner of this event.

 Roxy Pro France

-The Roxy Pro France was held from the 3–13 October at Capbreton, Hossegor, Seignosse, and Landes in France.
+The Roxy Pro France was held from 3–13 October at Capbreton, Hossegor, Seignosse, and Landes in France.
 Carissa Moore (Hawaii) defeated Caroline Marks (USA) to win the event.

 MEO RipCurl Pro Portugal

-The MEO RipCurl Pro Portugal was held from the 16–28 October in Peniche, Portugal.
+The MEO RipCurl Pro Portugal was held from 16–28 October in Peniche, Portugal.
 Caroline Marks (USA) defeated Lakey Peterson (USA) to win the event.

 lululemon Maui Pro

 The Maui Pro was the penultimate event of the women's championship tour in 2019.
-It was held from the 25 November to the 6 December in Honolulu Bay, in Maui, Hawaii.
+It was held from 25 November to 6 December in Honolulu Bay, in Maui, Hawaii.
 Stephanie Gilmore (Australia) defeated Tyler Wright (Australia) to win the event.

+Event results

 2019 Women's Championship Tour Jeep Leaderboard

 Points are awarded using the following structure:

 Point values are shown using European thousands separators; most English-speaking countries would write these numbers as 10,000 for first place, 7,800 for 2nd place, and so on.